PedroACG23/Parcial2sem2.md/ApuntesDeClase.md

 // Interfaces are a way to define a contract on a class.
 // Dart does not have syntax for declaring interfaces.
 // Allowed code reutilization.
-// Pretend simiulate multiple inheritance.
+// Pretend simulate multiple inheritance.

 void main(List<String> args) {
   ControlRemoto control = ControlRemoto();